-The XML Generator Transformation in Informatica is an Active, and Connected transformation.
-This transformation is useful to generate XML files inside a pipeline.
+The XML Generator Transformation in Informatica is an Active and Connected transformation.
+This transformation is useful in generating XML files inside a pipeline.

 For this Informatica XML Generator Transformation example, we are going to use the below show data (Customer record table)